 - System Stop: Air: The external pneumatic input that tells the system to stop.
 The system stop pneumatic input is available only when the optional System Stop Pneumatic Input Kit 26B414 is installed.
-To install, see Install the Optional System Stop Pneumatic Input Kit, page 25. - System Stop: Digital: The external electrical input that tells the system to stop.
+To install, see Install the Optional System Stop Pneumatic Input Kit, page 24. - System Stop: Digital: The external electrical input that tells the system to stop.
 The system stop digital input is available only when the optional Optocoupler Kit 24Z226 is installed.
 To install, see Install the Optional System Status Output, page 26. - Inlet Air: Indicates the minimum required air pressure 70 psi (0.5 MPa, 4.8 bar) is detected. - Shuttle Top: The sensor that indicates that the isolation valve is in the top position. - Shuttle Bottom: The sensor that indicates that the isolation valve is in the bottom position. - Gun Flush Box: The sensor that indicates that the gun flush box is closed.
-(The gun flush box is an accessory that automatically cleans and purges the system and gun.) - Fluid Trigger: The air flow switch that indicates that the gun is triggered.
+Not used on automatic systems. - Fluid Trigger: The air flow switch that indicates that the gun is triggered.
+Not used on automatic systems.